inet-framework/inet/doc/src/users-guide/ch-emulation.rst

 In INET, the word *emulation* is used in a broad sense to describe a system which is partially implemented in the real world and partially in simulation.
-Emulation is often used for testing and validating a simulation model with its real-world counterparts.
+Emulation is often used for testing and validating a simulation model with its real-world counterparts, or in a reverse scenario, during the development of a real-world protocol implementation or application, for testing it in a simulated environment.
 It may also be used out of necessity, because some part of the system only exists in the real world or only as a simulation model.

+..
 Developing a protocol, a protocol implementation, or an application that heavily relies on network communication is often less expensive, more practical, and safer using simulation than directly performing experiments in the real world.
    However, there are potential pitfalls: porting simulation code to the target device may be costly and error prone, and also, a model that performs well in simulation does not necessarily work equally well when deployed in the real world.
    INET helps reducing these risks by allowing the researcher to mix simulation and real world in various ways, thereby reducing the need for porting, and offering more possibilities for testing out the code.

 ..
 There are several projects that may benefit from the network emulation capabilities of INET, that is, from the ability to mix simulated